dentarg/auth0-blog/_posts/2016-08-09-creating-your-first-elm-app-part-2.markdown

 ### Registering a User

 Last time, we finished up by retrieving Chuck Norris quotes from the API.
-We also need registration so users can be issued [JSON Web Tokens](https://auth0.com/learn/json-web-tokens) with which to access protected quotes.
-We'll create a form that submits a `POST` request to the API to create a new user and return a token.
+We also need registration so users can be issued [access tokens](https://auth0.com/docs/tokens/access-token) with which to access protected quotes.
+We'll create a form that submits a `POST` request to the API to create a new user and return an access token.

 ![elm quote](https://cdn.auth0.com/blog/elm-auth/step3a.jpg)